 Knockout beaches abound across Hawaii, but there’s your average cove—and then there’s Lanikai.
 Situated southeast of Kailua on Oahu’s Windward Coast, this sunny gem has earned every acclaim open to a stretch of sand—including one of TripAdvisor’s ten most beautiful beach in the world.

 With its creamy sand, gentle winds, and luminous waters, it’s no wonder: The place embodies the prevailing view of a tropical paradise.
-Once part of a swath of land that was called Ka‘hao (or “tying together”), it was renamed Lanikai—heavenly sea—when Charles R. Frazier and the Trent Trust Co. purchased and developed the area (where oceanfront property once went for twenty cents per square foot).
+Once part of a swath of land called Ka’ōhao (or “tying together”), it was given an additional name Lanikai—heavenly sea—when Charles R. Frazier and the Trent Trust Co. purchased and developed the area (where oceanfront property once went for twenty cents per square foot).
 Here’s the lowdown on this prime piece of land—and all the ways you can make the most of it:

 Take A Sailing Canoe Tour